gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Furthermore, since it is not a group member, the node does not take part to a possible group rekeying.
 Thus, following a group rekeying and the consequent change of Gid in a group, the node would retain the old Gid value and cannot correctly associate intercepted messages to the right group, especially if acting as signature verifier in several groups.
 This in turn prevents the efficient verification of counter signatures, and especially the retrieval of required, new public keys from the Group Manager.

-In either case, the node only knows the current Gid of the group, as learnt from received or intercepted messages exchanged in the group.
+In either case, the node only knows the current Gid of the group, as learned from received or intercepted messages exchanged in the group.
 As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid.
 Then, it can use that information to either join the group as a candidate group member, get the latest keying material as a current group member, or retrieve public keys used in the group as a signature verifier.
 To this end, the node sends a Group Name and URI Retrieval Request, as per Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in Section 4.1.1.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ9), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are requested.